natedillon/dotfiles/README.md

 ```

 **Note:** The `xcode-select --install` command appears to not work at the moment, giving an error saying the software is not currently available from the Software Update server.
 Unfortunately, the only fix I’ve found is to download the command line tools directly from the [Apple developer website](https://developer.apple.com/download/more/?=command%20line%20tools), which requires a login.

+#### Apple Account

+You will need to sign in to your Apple account before running the installer to prevent the App Store software installation from failing.

 ### dotfiles Installation